netzakh/eldirin/adjectives.md

 + Formally, the article, if used, immediately precedes the noun: **ngwinyë el firyo** "the black cat"
 + Colloquially, **el ngwinyë firyo** might occur as well

-## Adjectives as Verbs
+## Adjectives Are Verbs

-+ Adjectives can be used as verbs (using the copula is not correct in such cases)
++ As in Klingon, adjectives are verbs in Eldirin.
+Using the copula to seay "X is A", where "A" is an adjective, is not correct.
 + Examples: **hwallem** "we are smart", **panwes** "it is urgent", **el fëo tínes** "the city is big"
 + Imperatives end in **-p** (even for adjectives not ending in **-ë**): **hwallep** "be smart!"